 Assessing the Actuarial Science Major Goals.

-An assessment program for the new actuarial science track is also under development.
-Currently there are 6 students in the program.
+An assessment program for the new actuarial science track has been delayed.
+Currently there are 8 students in the program.
 We are waiting to review the new Tabor School requirements before proceeding.

 Analysis of Assessment Results